shrugalic/wordle_helper/ideas.md

 Done:
 -----
+- Implement strategy that starts with a few good words almost regardless of outcome, such as: TUBES, FLING, CHAMP, WORDY from [Why I ALWAYS Guess the Same Four Words](https://youtu.be/l92g6Yy8t5g)
+  - What are possible next words?
+    - Frequencies over all combined:
+      - 1505 * 'k'
+      - 694 * 'v'
+      - 434 * 'z'
+      - 291 * 'j'
+      - 288 * 'x'
+      - 112 * 'q'
+    - VODKA covers the next most frequent 'k' and 'v'
+      - JAZZY covers the next most frequent 'z' and 'j', no follow-up
+      - ZAXES instead covers 'z' and 'x', would leave QAJAQ
+      - SQUIZ instead covers 'z' and 'q', would leave JAXIE
 - Play the game automatically to report statistics on various strategies
   - Global most frequent chars: Average rounds 3.067; 9 (0.389%) failed games (> 6 rounds)
   - Most frequent per position: Average rounds 3.098; 7 (0.302%) failed games (> 6 rounds)